 Now, a lot of people ask me, why didn’t you make your main character a man?
 Firstly, I don’t view my main character as the main character but one of several.
 Yes, the first book is loaded with her storyline, but it is through her eyes that you learn about Ermaeyth and magic.
 Secondly, I made her a female because she was a female in my dream, and it was a pretty damn good dream!
 (Not that kind of dream, Sweet Shades, get your head out of the gutter!)

 Thirdly, men characters, like men in life, do not have a wide range of emotions–at least, that they are willing to show.
 When a man cries in front of another man, they both get uncomfortable, and one says, “Suck it up, be a man,” or something similar, and that’s the end.
 Additionally, a man approaches a problem like this: Man faces a challenge, the man tries to overwhelm with brute strength, man is bested, the man goes to man-cave and broods, the man comes back and beats problem, the end.
 Women, in my experience, are better at displaying emotions and not worrying about what others think, and they have a greater emotional range, so I used a female for my lead.
 At least, that is my opinion.
-You may not agree, and if you don’t, that’s fine, go tweet about it, blow it up by twisting words or intent or whatever you guys do these days.
+You may not agree, and if you don’t, that’s fine.
 Another reason I made her a female is that there aren’t a lot of books or movies or comics where they are the leads but rather sidekicks, eye candy, damsels, and the likes.
 I wanted a chick who could kick ass!

 Now, I don’t know about you, but when you first hear that from someone, you’re like, “Yeah, that’s right, my writing is the shit!
 Ain’t no one better than me.”
 But then it sinks in, and you wonder, “Are they just pulling my leg or are they afraid to tell me to spare my feelings?”
 Every time we worked together, she would ask to read more until she finished, and behold, my first dedicated beta-reader.
 It took a decade to find her.
 There were others, and I will get to them in the next book cause this is getting pretty long, and you are probably tired of my droning, but she was the first.
 With her critique, I tightened the bolts for a thirteenth draft.
 I go on to flesh out book II and book III and brainstorm ideas beyond that and come back to Book I a year or so later.